Research

 Precise Control of Molecular Assembly Structures Creates New Functions

-Polymer, Photon, and Electron are the keywords of our laboratory.
-We study physical properties and functions related to light or electrons in polymeric systems such as conjugated polymers among polymers.
-In other words, there are two major research approaches.
+In our laboratory, we mainly focus on conjugated polymers among polymers to study photophysical properties and functions related to photons, electrons, and ions.
+In other words, our keywords are “photons, electrons, and ions”.
+Our research approaches are mainly classified in two directions.
 One corresponds to the upward pointing arrows in the figure on the right, which is aiming at the development of optoelectronic functions of polymers.
-More specifically, we are dealing with topics such as polymer solar cells, perovskite solar cells, and polymer LEDs.
-The other corresponds to the down arrow in the figure on the right, which explores the optoelectronic properties of polymers using light as a tool.
-More specifically, we measure the properties and dynamics of excitons and charge carriers by making full use of spectroscopic measurements using ultrashort laser pulses, and discuss radiative and nonradiative transitions, singlet fission, or charge transport and recombination mechanisms.
+More specifically, we are dealing with topics such as polymer solar cells, perovskite solar cells, and organic electrochemical transistors.
+The other corresponds to the down arrow in the figure on the right, which explores the photophysics and optoelectronic properties of polymers using light as a tool.
+More specifically, we measure the dynamics of excitons and charge carriers by using various optoelectronic spectroscopies and the nanostructures of polymer films by using various probe microscopies to discuss radiative and nonradiative transitions, charge transport, and recombination mechanisms in terms of structure-function relationship.
 These two research approaches do not represent opposite vectors of research, but rather they form a circle as shown in the figure.
 In order to develop novel functions, it is sometimes necessary to elucidate optoelectronic properties in order to understand elementary processes.
 On the other hand, the exploration of optoelectronic properties of polymers often leads to the discovery of new functions.

 The transfer of energy and electrons between molecules proceeds over distances of only a few nanometers (10−9 m).
 Therefore, the structure of materials must also be controlled on the nanometer scale.
 In this laboratory, we are developing new optical and electronic functional materials by designing the molecular size by controlling the phase-separated structure of polymers on the nanometer scale and by modifying the phase-separation interface with functional molecules.